ns1/pulsar-rum/README.md

 You can find the binaries on the `build/` directory.

-Please be aware that v2 only supports gRPC ingestion.
 If unsure, reach out with any question you could have.

 Contributing
 ------------